yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 ```

 The idea is that `async {}` and `await` cancel eachother out, and the same is
 true for `try {}` and `?`.
-This symmetry is particularly appealing to me, and
-is what I would like to expand upon.

 ## What I'd Like to See Next

 To start we gotta stabilize try blocks.
 This is already in progress so there's
 not much to add on this point other than bikeshedding which keyword, `raise`,
 `fail`, `throw`, or `yeet`  should be used to return errors within the try
 block.
-And I dont want to get into this, it is not the point of this post.
+And I dont want to get into that, it is not the point of this post.

-Once we have try blocks I imagine I'm not going to love having to put a try
+However, once we have try blocks I imagine I'm not going to love having to put
-block and indent level around the full body of every function that returns a
+a try block and indent level around the full body of every function that
-Result.
-To deal with this I would like to add support for annotating the
+returns a Result.
+To deal with this I would like to add support for annotating
-function body block itself with `try`.
+the function body block itself with `try`.
 With this change the above example
 becomes: